justinbyo/jbarr-v3/_posts/2015-02-26-case-study-google-apps-reselling.markdown

 <p class="caption">Sketches of the DNS flow that I put together with our software developer, Nate.</p>

-With the Media Temple and Google engineers, I got into the technical details of both Google's reseller API and our own provisioning system to determine the best flow for account creation.
+With the Media Temple and Google engineers, I got into the technical details of both Google&rsquo;s reseller API and our own provisioning system to determine the best flow for account creation.

 <img class="large" src="/images/google-apps-user-flow.png" />